Larry Sanders (politician)

 Lawrence Sanders (born April 29, 1935) is an American-British academic, social worker, politician, and former Health and Social Care Spokesperson of the Green Party of England and Wales.
-He is the older brother of Bernie Sanders, United States Senator from Vermont, and two-time U.S. presidential candidate.
+He is the older brother of Bernie Sanders, United States Senator from Vermont and two-time U.S. presidential candidate.

 Early life, education, and family

-Larry Sanders was born in Brooklyn, New York City to Dorothy (née Glassberg) and Eli Sanders.
+Larry Sanders was born in Brooklyn, New York City, to Dorothy (née Glassberg) and Eli Sanders.
 His father was a Polish-Jewish immigrant whose family was killed in the Holocaust, while his mother was born in New York City on October 2, 1912, to Jewish immigrant parents from Radzyń Podlaski, in eastern Poland and Russia.
-His father was born in Słopnice, Galicia, Austro-Hungarian Empire (now part of Poland), on September 19, 1904, immigrated to America in 1921 at age 17, and supported his family by selling paint.
+His father immigrated to America in 1921 at age 17, and supported his family by selling paint.
 Sanders said that when he was a child, his family never lacked food or clothing, but major purchases "like curtains or a rug" were difficult to afford.
-His mother died on March 25, 1960 at age 47.
-His father died on August 4, 1962 at age 57.
+His mother died on March 25, 1960, at age 47.

 Both he and his brother attended James Madison High School in Brooklyn.
 Sanders has said they were young postwar Jewish radicals but part of the crowd, not yet leaders.
 Sanders attended Brooklyn College of the City University of New York and obtained a master's degree in social work from the University of Oxford.
 He also attended Harvard Law School in the 1950s, leaving after two years to care for his sick mother.
 He returned after 35 years and completed his J.D. degree there in 1994.

 Sanders immigrated to the United Kingdom in 1968 or 1969.
-He became a university lecturer first at the University of West London and later at Oxford in the Department of Social Administration.
+He became a university lecturer, first at the University of West London and later at Oxford in the Department of Social Administration.

 His son, Jacob Edward "Jake" Sanders (born November 26, 1968), was elected to Oxford City Council in 2000 and was a Green Party parliamentary candidate in the Oxford East constituency at the 2005 general election.